 - Segesta Temple Area: this Greek Temple area is second only to the Valley of the Temple.
 Built in the 5th century BC, Segesta is only 1 hour by car from Palermo

-- Zingaro Nature Reserve: one of the most scenic National Parks in Sicily that follow the coast south of San Vito Lo Capo (connected by shuttle bus).
+- Zingaro Nature Reserve: one of the most scenic National Parks that follows the coast south of San Vito Lo Capo (connected by shuttle bus).
 There is an easy track to follow that will take you to a series of small coves and boutique beaches.
 The view during the walk is stunning

-- (*) San Vito Lo Capo: one of the best beaches not only in Sicily but also in Europe.
+- (*) San Vito Lo Capo: one of the best beaches not only in Italy but also in Europe.
 It’s long, wide and with shallow turquoise water.
 Real heaven.

 - Scopello: a medieval city famous for its incredible location and the enchanting Tonnara, the old fishing processing factory with a long history.
 From there you can also walk to the Zingaro Nature Reserve